offen/offen/docs/docs/running-offen/installation-requirements.md

 ---

+## Hardware requirements

+Offen is designed to have a very low hardware footprint, so unless you are serving a lot of traffic, a single CPU core will be enough.
+The amount of memory consumed depends on the number of backend users logging in to your instance.
+If this number is rather low (up to 4), 512MB should be enough already, but if you plan on having more users, 1GB or 2GB will be a better choice and ensure a smooth experience for everyone.

 ## Running the application as a service

 Offen as an application is a web server that binds to one or multiple TCP ports and listens for incoming traffic.
 This means that in a production setup you will need to ensure the process is always running and restarts on failure or system restart.